Functions to transform a world and run rules.

 +Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301,

-+Copyright (C) 2014 Simon Brooke
++ Copyright (C) 2014 Simon Brooke+

-+Every rule is a function of two arguments, a cell and a world.
++ Every rule is a function of two arguments, a cell and a world.
 If the rule

 +fires, it returns a new cell, which should have the same values for :x and

 +:y as the old cell.
-Anything else can be modified.
+Anything else can be modified.+

-+While any function of two arguments can be used as a rule, a special high
++ While any function of two arguments can be used as a rule, a special high

-+A cell is a map containing at least values for the keys :x, :y, and :state;
++rules expressed in a subset of English rules into suitable functions.
+A cell is a map containing at least values for the keys :x, :y, and :state;

 +a transformation should not alter the values of :x or :y, and should not